cudmore/triggercamera/docs/docs/index.md

 # To Do
+ - Look at controlling the camera with RPi_Cam_Web_Interface
+ - Add basic camera controls for setting brightness. contrast, etc. etc.
  - **Done:** Implement a Flask homepage to provide buttons to control camera and feedback during a trial.
  - **Done:** Add control and interface for two LEDs (e.g. IR and white).
  - **Done:** Add a header to output files #fps=xxx;width=xxx;height=xxx